 I am an associate professor at McGill University in Montréal, jointly appointed in the Departments of Philosophy and Jewish Studies.
-I also hold a William Dawson Scholarship (2004 to 2014), which is McGill’s equivalent to a Tier 2 Canada Research Chair.
+I also hold a William Dawson Scholarship, which is McGill’s equivalent to a Junior Canada Research Chair.

 I work on various issues, spanning ancient philosophy, medieval philosophy (mainly Jewish and Islamic) and early modern philosophy (mainly Spinoza).
 I also have an interest in political philosophy, in particular in questions related to cultural difference, identity and autonomy.
 See the projects section for more information on my current research.

 After growing up between Germany and Brazil, I did most of my undergraduate and graduate work at the Freie Universität Berlin and The Hebrew University in Jerusalem, completing my PhD in 2000.
 I also spent one semester at the Universidade de São Paulo and one academic year at the Sorbonne in Paris.
 Although I got interested in various things along the way (from Brazilian literature to the Talmud), the red thread through my studies was philosophy.